photo/frontend/documentation/faq/Readme.markdown

 ### When will the OpenPhoto software be completed?

-The initial version should be ready by the end of July (2011).
-This will allow anyone to download the source code and set it up on their server.
-We'll be working to make that easier by partnering with sites like dotCloud and providing ready to use AMIs for AWS or Rackspace.
+You can set up the OpenPhoto software using [any of the guides][guides].

 ----------------------------------------

 ### When will the hosted version of OpenPhoto be available?

-We are aiming to have it ready by the end of August (2011).
+We are aiming to have it ready by the end of November (2011).

+[guides]: guides/Readme.markdown